Post a position

 A well-written post will help to get your submission approved more quickly in Handshake.
 Learn how to prepare an effective position posting with our Job Posting Guide.

 After the position is posted in Handshake, employers may contact student organizations directly to inquire about ways to promote openings.
-Be sure to keep the College of Science and Engineering (CSE) Career Center informed of your connections with student groups so we can assist with any promotion and follow-up.
+Be sure to keep College of Science and Engineering (CSE) Career Services informed of your connections with student groups so we can assist with any promotion and follow-up.
 Connect with CSE student groups.

 CSE generally has two recruiting cycles each year in fall and spring semesters.
 The college's career fairs typically kick off the recruiting for each semester.
 Companies often attend the career fair and follow up with a recruiting event and interviews on campus.